pineapple-one/about/README.md

 So I have spent last two years designing and building a 32 bit CPU RISC-V CPU as well, and I am proud to announce that I have built one - sort of.
 It runs on 500 kHz, it has 4 I/O ports, 200x150 px VGA output and you can even connect a PS/2 keyboard using one of the I/O ports.
 I wrote some example programs - demo video [here](https://youtu.be/NUAVKNVrPh0) and it works fine, but more complex programs are not 100% reliable - now.

-My goal is to improve upon what I have already done and make it accesible for everyone interested in builing their own "Pineapple ONE" (* name could be changed due to legal reasons).
+My goal is to improve upon what I have already done and make it accesible for everyone interested in building their own "Pineapple ONE" (* name could be changed due to legal reasons).

 We welcome anybody who wants to contribute in any way - please drop me an email (filip.szkandera@gmail.com) or message me on twitter (@ten_filip).